Rouse Hill Anglican College: History

+Between 2004 and 2008 the Rouse Hill Anglican Church congregation met for sunday services at the college.
-Since opening the College has seen steady growth in building development, enrolments, academic achievement, diversity, and community.

-Today the College’s physical environment consists well equipped and up to date specialist rooms, age-specific libraries, a gymnasium/auditorium, dedicated study areas, two ovals, hardcourts, and a beach volleyball court.
+Since opening in 2002 the College has seen steady growth.
+Today the College's grounds include specialist rooms, age-specific libraries, a dual purpose gymnasium-auditorium, dedicated study areas, two ovals, hardcourts, and a beach volleyball court.

-The College has a 20-year development master plan to prepare for ongoing growth and development which includes the completion of K Block for Pre-K and Kindergarten in 2019 and the commencement of L Block for Year One and Two students in 2020.

 School governance

 Rouse Hill Anglican College is owned by Sydney Anglican Schools Corporation, which is a body established by the Anglican Church Diocese of Sydney.
 Local policy is vested in a College Council which is appointed by the Corporation.

-There are 19 schools currently owned by the Sydney Anglican Schools Corporation across the Sydney metropolitan area and on the South Coast extending to Milton (Ulladulla).

-Day-to-day management including staffing, enrolments and educational programs are the responsibility of the Principal.
+Day-to-day management including staffing, enrolments and educational programs are the responsibility of the principal.